napari/docs/docs/plugins/index.md

 ## Plugin Developers

-Checkout our plugin developer guides to start creating your own napari plugins.
+Check out our plugin developer guides to start creating your own napari plugins.

 ::::{grid}
 :::{grid-item-card} Building a plugin